cowdao-grants/rfps/RFP-02.md

 - **Transaction Identification:**

   - Determine the position `p` of the MEV Blocker transaction within a block.
-  - Track all bundles related to this transaction within the first 11 seconds of the block.
+  - Track all bundles related to this transaction that were broadcasted within the first 10 seconds of the block (configurable).

 - **Bundle Simulation and Sorting:**